On the following pages I would like to introduce you to my choice of top 5 authors on homeschooling.

 Clay and Sally Clarkson’s Educating the wholehearted child is still a winner as a first good homeschool book to read.
 Their very practical advice on boxes of time and ‘learning areas’ has helped the first years through.
 For a better introduction to this book and other books by them go to Sally Clarkson.

 Chris and Ellyn Davis’ book called I saw the angel in the marble is an amazing book to read to understand what the homeschool movement may be about.
-This is a book that will help you contemplate again what you are really trying to do when you homeschool and it is really written in such a way as to make you think.
-To read more about this book go to Ellyn Davis
+This is a book that will help you contemplate again what you are really trying to do when you homeschool.
+It is really written in such a way as to make you think.
+To read more about this book go to Ellyn Davis.